 Vision and Nutrition

 Contrast sensitivity is what allows you to distinguish between slight changes in luminance between an object and its background.
 People with low contrast sensitivity may have difficulty driving at night and seeing pedestrians crossing poorly lit streets.
-Because AMD affects the part of the eye responsible for sharp vision, contrast sensitivity can be significantly affected by the disease, often before it is detected with other vision tests.
-However, studies show that taking dietary supplements with carotenoids can improve vision function as measured by contrast sensitivity.
+Our macular pigment protects the retina, the part of the eye responsible for sharp vision.
+When our macular pigment is undernourished, contrast sensitivity can be significantly diminished.
+However, studies show that taking dietary supplements with carotenoids can improve contrast sensitivity.

 Carotenoids are a group of antioxidants that are crucial for good eye health and are responsible for giving vegetables and fruits their vibrant red, orange and green colors.
 Hundreds of carotenoids exist but only three form the macular pigment: lutein, zeaxanthin and meso-zeaxanthin.
-The macular pigment is what protects the eye from ultraviolet light and retinal oxidative damage, both of which are widely believed to contribute to the development of AMD and other eye diseases.
+The macular pigment is what protects the eye from ultraviolet light and retinal oxidative damage.
 Because the body cannot naturally produce carotenoids, it is essential to supplement the diet with vision-specific nutritional ingredients.

 Contact Guardion Health Sciences to learn more about restoring macular pigment and boosting eye health with Lumega-Z.